lsplopes/solarsystem-my-first-react-app/README.md

 This was my first react project!

-It was kind of my "Hello Word" using React.
+It was kind of my "Hello World" using React.

 It was pretty simple, but it was a project that I've made in the course I was taking.